rafalcode/petercooklifeinpieces/ep3_frenchhens.md

 **LK:** Three French hens?
 Why is that?

 **SA:** Well I chose three French hens because three is about the ideal number.
-You certainly don't want to have more than that, and a single French hen on its own tends to be rather self-centered, a huge *ego*.
+You certainly don't want to have more than that, and a single French hen on its own tends to be rather self-centered, a huge <i>ego</i>.

-**LK:** What about two french hens?
+**LK:** What about two French hens?

 **SA:** Well, they'll be twice as self-centered.

 **LK:** Why *French* hens?

-**SA:** I chose French hens because they're rather more sophisticated than the English hen - "la poule anglaise", which is a rather dull creature.
-As Winston Churchill said, if the hen should ever leave the Tower of London it really wouldn't matter very much.
+**SA:** I chose French hens because they're rather more sophisticated than the English hen, <i>la poule anglaise</i>", which is a rather dull creature.
+As Winston Churchill said, if the hen [Hun?] should ever leave the Tower of London it really wouldn't matter very much.

 **LK:** You really seem to know your hens?